 - Great Everyday Spending Card — These are cards that earn a solid return on all non-bonus spending, like The Blue Business® Plus Credit Card from American Express, Citi® Double Cash Card, or Chase Freedom Unlimited®.

 - Applicable Rotating Category — Certain credit cards earn a bonus based on quarterly rotating categories.
-For example, if you were going to make purchases at Walmart or through PayPal, you should consider using the Chase Freedom Flex℠ or Chase Freedom® to earn 5% cashback through December 31, 2020.
+For example, the Chase Freedom Flex℠ or Chase Freedom® earn 5% cashback on rotating bonus categories each quarter.

 - Cards that Bonus Online Shopping — Some cards specify (or give you the ability to specify) online shopping as a bonus category.
 A couple of examples include the Bank of America® Cash Rewards credit card and AT&T Access Card from Citi.

 - Rakuten Cash Back Visa® Credit Card — The Rakuten Visa (previously called the Ebates credit card) earns either an additional 3% or 3X Membership Rewards on qualifying purchases made through Rakuten.
 This makes it a great card for anyone that uses Rakuten regularly.

 Rakuten and Dining Programs Can't be Stacked

 In addition to the online shopping portal, Rakuten also offers a myriad of in store-offers, including several dining options available through the Rakuten app (App Store / Google Play).
 After applying these offers to any of the registered cards in the My Wallet menu, any transaction at that merchant made will trigger cash back.

 In the case of restaurant purchases, this operates much like a dining program.
 In fact, you may notice that a lot of the Rakuten cash back offers at restaurants match the respective dining program offers.
 On the surface, this seems like it'd make restaurants an incredible sweet spot—earning cash back from Rakuten and the dining program.